plenigo/plenigo_wordpress_plugin/readme.txt

 Coming soon

 == Changelog ==
-= 1.1.22 - New cool freebie tag! =
+= 1.1.23 - New cool freebie tag! =
-- Feature: Now you can create and configura a tag to prevent the payment curtain to appear.
+- Feature: Now you can create and configure a tag to prevent the payment curtain to appear.
 This allows you to give freebies from your site even if they have the payment tags installed.
 I=Great for flash sales and special discounts.

 = 1.1.22 - Aesop and other plugin support =
 - Feature: Now supporting Aesop tags to be shown before showing the curtain